Anurag-Chauhan-289/website/README.md

 - `npm start` for gatsby dev

 ### Create new components
 ```
 npm run hygen component new --name <COMPONENT_NAME>
 ```

-The prompt will ask for do you want to create a:
+The prompt will ask you to create a:

 - component
 - section

-A section basically a part of a page, e.g. the "child care" is a section.
+A section is basically a part of a page, e.g. the "child care" is a section.

 ### Cool packages